midnightntwrk/midnight-architecture/proposals/0022-cross-contract-calls.md

 circuit-declaration   → circuit id simple-parameter-list : type
 ```

-The `contract interface` keyword pair distinguishes interface declarations from potential future `contract` declarations, which may be used to declare full contract definitions including circuit bodies, ledger declarations, and constructors.
-A `contract interface` declaration is strictly an interface — it contains only circuit signatures.

 An interface declaration contains one or more circuit declarations describing exported circuits of a deployed contract.
 Circuit declarations define a circuit's signature, but not an implementation.